mordak/playbook-dev-tools/README.md

 ## Install Directions

 Download and install the [Blackberry Native SDK][pbdevtools].
-Remember where you put them.
+Remember where you installed it.

 Download this repository to your desktop somewhere, then unpack and cd into it.
 Then: